xunholy/anz-next-demo-23/kubernetes/namespaces/base/configconnector-operator-system/README.md

-The following was followed to generate the files in the `operator-system` folder https://cloud.google.com/config-connector/docs/how-to/install-other-kubernetes
+TODO: This could potentially be pre-installed as an ADDON to the cluster.